How to Use Portion Control for Weight Loss

 Although you may be getting more bang for your buck, restaurant plates tend to be quite generous.
 Some meals may even be double or three times more than a recommended serving.

 To avoid trying to finish the plate and overeating calories, split with someone else at the table.
-You could also ask for a to-go box upfront and halve the meal before you start to eat.
-Some servers will even split the meal for you!
+Ask for a to-go box upfront and half the meal before eating - some servers will even split the meal for you!

 6. Compare Portions to Day-to-Day Objects